 There are occasions when a veteran may complete a curriculum and enroll into another curriculum during the school year.
-When this happens, the veteran should report to the Veteran Affairs Office and complete VA form 21E-1995.
+When this happens, the veteran should report to the Veteran Affairs Office and complete VA form 22-1995 or 22-5495.
 Also, if he/she transfers to another school, the school to which he/she is transferring will assist in the completion of this form.